 - Does your organization have a virtual meeting solution?

-- Does your organization have staff members that can support and manage the technical aspects of a virtual event?
+- Does your organization have staff members who can support and manage the technical aspects of a virtual event?

 - Can you handle the bandwidth?